El Sayed Hamdy

-El Sayed Hamdy Hewil (السيد حمدي) (born 1 March 1984) is a retired Egyptian football striker who played for the Egyptian national team.
+El Sayed Hamdy Hewil (السيد حمدي) (born 1 March 1984) is an Egyptian retired football striker who played for the Egyptian national team.

 He was called up for Egypt for the first time in 2009 for a friendly game against Guinea to be held in Cairo on 12 August 2009.
 He made his debut with Egypt in that match and played the whole match with a 92nd-minute assist for Egypt's equalizer to make it 3-3.
 Hamdi finished as the top scorer in the Nile Basin Tournament 2011, scoring 6 goals.